 12. Complement or Contrast With Handles

-For a more modern twist, simply choose a complimentary modern handle such as a knob or bar pull.
-As a general rule, modern designs are less fussy or ornate so look for handles with a simple, linear shape.
+For a more modern twist, simply choose a modern handle, such as a knob or bar pull, that complements your design.
+As a general rule, modern designs are less fussy or ornate, so look for handles with a simple, linear shape.

 To design your very own shaker kitchen, contact KCA to speak with a friendly Design Consultant.
 Call us on 01344 883777 or book an appointment online.